Effective: February 7, 2022

 If you wish to report an accessibility issue, have any questions or need assistance, please contact customer support.

-If you could not complete your 2021 tax return by the normal April filing due date and are now on extension, that extension expires on October 17, 2022.
+If you could not complete your 2022 tax return by April 18, 2023 and are now on extension, that extension expires on October 16, 2023.
 Failure to file before the extension period runs out can subject you to late-filing penalties.

-There are no additional extensions (except in designated disaster areas), so if you still do not or will not have all of the information needed to complete your return by the extended due date, please call this office so that we can explore your options for meeting your October 17 filing deadline.
-This may mean filing the return with the information you currently have and then completing and filing an amended return when the rest of your info is available.
+There are no additional extensions (except in designated disaster areas), so if you still do not or will not have all the information needed to complete your return by the extended due date, please call this office so that we can explore your options for meeting your October 16 filing deadline.

-If you are waiting for a K-1 from a partnership, S-corporation, or fiduciary return, the extended deadline for those returns was September 15 (September 30 for fiduciary returns).
+If you are waiting for a K-1 from a partnership, S-corporation, or fiduciary (trust) return, the extended deadline for those returns is September 15 (October 2 for fiduciary returns).
 So, you should probably make inquiries if you have not received that information yet.

-In addition, interest continues to accrue on any balance due not paid or paid late, currently at the rate of 6% per year.
-This rate is subject to adjustment quarterly.
+In addition, interest continues to accrue on any balance due, currently at the rate of .5% per month.

-Special Note – Disaster Victims – If you reside in a FEMA designated disaster area, the IRS provides additional time to file various returns and make payments.
-For example, for taxpayers in areas affected by hurricanes Fiona and Ian, the extended due date for filing their 2021 Form 1040 returns is extended until February 15, 2023.
+Special Note – Disaster Victims – If you reside in a Presidentially declared disaster area, the IRS provides additional time to file various returns, make payments and contribute to IRAs.
+Check this website for disaster related filing and paying postponements.

 Sign up for our newsletter.